urfavaries2004/Housepriceprediction/README.md

 # Housepriceprediction
-ML project on house price prediction using logistic regression
+ML project on house price prediction using linear regression